alexandergerber/courses-tsa/chapter4.md

 | 3 | 0 | 4 |
 | 4 | 1 | 4 |

+`train_random` is already loaded in your working environment.

 Now it's time to practise!

 `@instructions`